MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 Once you've completed all prerequisite steps, you're now ready to deploy Places to users in your organization:

-### Step 1 - Install Places Scripts
+### Step 1 - Create Places Security Groups

-1. Ensure you have the latest [PowerShell](/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4&preserve-view=true).
+1. Ensure you have the latest [PowerShell](/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4&preserve-view=true) 7.

 1. Open **PowerShell 7** as Administrator.

 1. Install [PowerShell Gallery | PreparePlacesGroups 1.0](https://www.powershellgallery.com/packages/prepareplacesgroups/1.0) to your local machine.

-1. Install [PowerShell Gallery | PreparePlacesPowershell7 1.0](https://www.powershellgallery.com/packages/PreparePlacesPowershell7/1.0)to your local machine.

-1. Install [PowerShell Gallery | Prepare-PlacesEnablement 1.0](https://www.powershellgallery.com/packages/Prepare-PlacesEnablement/1.0) to your local machine

-### Step 2 - Create Places Security Groups

 1. Open **Windows PowerShell** as Administrator.